abhishekswain/jasmine2-protractor-utils/README.md

 ## htmlReportDir

  Path where HTML report will be saved.
-If path does not exist , will be created. e.g './reports/something/savehere/' , please take care of './' and '/' at the beginning and end.
+If path does not exist , will be created. e.g './reports/something/savehere/'

- If you want to use the default location , pass value - 'true'.
+ If you want to use the default location , never mention 'htmlReportDir' with the plug in configuration.
+Where as 'disableHTMLReport' must be set to false.
- If you don't want HTML reports to be generated , avoid mentioning 'htmlReportDir' in the plugin configuration.

  Default: 'reports/htmlReports'